-On \textbf{marketing}, the main elements of success among the high-rated games are \textit{advertising early}, creating a \textit{strong online presence} and focusing on understanding the characteristics of the \textit{target public}.
-Also, getting help from experienced business partners and specialists is an effective way to create solid distribution, pricing and sales strategies.
+Regarding marketing, the main factors of success among the high-rated games are \textit{advertising early}, creating a \textit{strong online presence}, and focusing on understanding the characteristics of the \textit{target public}.
+Also, getting help from experienced business partners and specialists is an effective way to create a solid distribution, pricing, and sales strategies.

 \begin{quoting}[endtext='' -- Galactic Civilizations 2: Dread Lords by Brad Wardell] One of the best decisions we made was teaming up with Take 2. (...)
 For Galactic Civilizations II, they were the distributor, not the publisher.
 Their job was to take our game and put it into stores. (...)
 We also hired Brian Clair, who had been running Avault.com for many years to be in charge of our publishing efforts.
 Combining him with Take 2 resulted in having a first week sell-in to retail that was 3 times what the original had. \end{quoting}